-- (a) Based on the modelling and assessment process described in section 5, AEMO will identify each service or combination of services that meets the SRS requirements for each electrical sub-network. - (b) From the identified list and using the offers submitted by SRAS Providers, AEMO will select and seek to procure the service or combination of services that meets those SRS requirements at the lowest cost. - (c) AEMO interprets long-term cost as: - (i) capturing short-term costs, thereby allowing AEMO to balance potentially higher upfront costs with long-term efficiencies; and - (ii) entering into long-term contracts, or procuring specific combinations of SRAS, if AEMO reasonably expects this will result in the lowest long-term costs for consumers.9 - (d) By way of example and without limitation, the following may be relevant considerations for AEMO in determining the portfolio of SRAS Agreements likely to result in the lowest long-term cost in respect of an electrical sub-network: - (i) the impact of forecast power system development on the effectiveness of current and potential Minimum Restart Paths, including whether and when Restoration Support Services may be needed to supplement Black Start Services; - Note: in considering future power system development, AEMO will consider (without limitation) the expected impact on Minimum Restart Paths of network projects and major generating system developments, retirements or withdrawals that are committed or announced and considered reasonably likely to occur on or by an ascertainable time. - (ii) actual and forecast availability and reliability of facilities with black start capability; - (iii) the relative value for money of alternative SRAS; - (iv) the ability to share risk through callable options, renegotiation triggers, etc.; and
+- (a) Based on the modelling and assessment process described in section 5, AEMO will identify each service or combination of services that meets the SRS requirements for each electrical sub-network. - (b) From the identified list and using the offers submitted by SRAS Providers, AEMO will select and seek to procure the service or combination of services that meets those SRS requirements at the lowest cost. - (c) AEMO interprets long-term cost as: - (i) capturing short-term costs, thereby allowing AEMO to balance potentially higher upfront costs with long-term efficiencies; and - (ii) entering into long-term contracts, or procuring specific combinations of SRAS, if AEMO reasonably expects this will result in the lowest long-term costs for consumers. - (d) By way of example and without limitation, the following may be relevant considerations for AEMO in determining the portfolio of SRAS Agreements likely to result in the lowest long-term cost in respect of an electrical sub-network: - (i) the impact of forecast power system development on the effectiveness of current and potential Minimum Restart Paths, including whether and when Restoration Support Services may be needed to supplement Black Start Services;

-- (v) the potential to facilitate or accelerate the investment, development, maintenance and availability of capabilities required to achieve the SRS in expected future power system conditions, and the cost and benefit of doing so. - (e) If, using reasonable endeavours, AEMO is unable to acquire sufficient services to meet the SRS for an electrical sub-network, AEMO will acquire the service or combination of services that meets the SRAS Procurement Objective as closely as possible.
+- (ii) actual and forecast availability and reliability of facilities with black start capability; - (iii) the relative value for money of alternative SRAS; - (iv) the ability to share risk through callable options, renegotiation triggers, etc.; and - (v) the potential to facilitate or accelerate the investment, development, maintenance and availability of capabilities required to achieve the SRS in expected future power system conditions, and the cost and benefit of doing so. - (c)(e) If, using reasonable endeavours, AEMO is unable to acquire sufficient services to meet the SRS for an electrical sub-networkrequirements, or to procure the lowest cost option, AEMO will acquire the service or combination of services that meets the SRAS Procurement Objective as closely as possible.